-When Arizona was just a territory and vigilantes ruled the dusty streets and trails, in rode John W. Weatherford to Flagstaff.
+When Arizona was just a territory and vigilantes ruled the dusty streets and trails, in rode John W. Weatherford to Flagstaff, Arizona.
 Having a grand vision for Flagstaff, Weatherford soon began to build what would become known as one of the finest hotels in the West.
-Opening on New Year’s Day, 1900, the luxurious hotel would attract such visitors as newspaper tycoon, William Randolph Hearst, former President Theodore Roosevelt, Old West author, Zane Grey, and lawman, Wyatt Earp.
+Opening on New Year’s Day, 1900, the luxurious hotel would attract such visitors as newspaper tycoon William Randolph Hearst, former President Theodore Roosevelt, Old West author Zane Grey, and lawman Wyatt Earp.

 After his luxury hotel was complete, John Weatherford built the Majestic Opera House, which opened in 1911.
 When it burned down in 1915, Weatherford was not to be deterred and rebuilt his theater, this time calling it the Orpheum, which continues to stand today.

 In the early part of the 20th century, watercolor artist Thomas Moran spent many nights at the Weatherford hotel while he completed his sketches of western landscapes.
 These works of art were partially responsible for moving Congress to preserve such places as the Grand Canyon and Yellowstone as National Parks.

 Over the years, this historic building served several purposes, including Flagstaff’s first telephone exchange company, restaurants, a theater, a radio station, and a billiard hall.
 Today, it has been fully restored and again caters to Flagstaff travelers.